Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Preliminaries II

 The interest of the bowtie free condition lies in the following observation.

-\begin{lem}\cite[Proposition 1.5]{brady2010braids} If $P$ is a bowtie free graded poset, then any pair of elements in $P$ with a lower bound have a join, and any pair of elements in $P$ with a upper bound have a meet.
+\begin{lem}(\cite[Proposition 1.5]{brady2010braids}) If $P$ is a bowtie free graded poset, then any pair of elements in $P$ with a lower bound has a join, and any pair of elements in $P$ with a upper bound has a meet.

 Let $P$ be a bounded graded poset.
 Then $P$ is lattice if it is bowtie free. \end{lem}